This information will help you make sure you’re prepared in case of a disaster.

 - Plastic sheeting and duct tape to shelter-in-place

-- Tools, including a wrench or pliers to turn off utilities and a multi-tool
+- Tools, including a wrench or pliers, to turn off the gas, water, and electricity

 - Whistle to signal for help

 - Manual can opener for food (if kit contains canned food)

 - Emergency cash

 - Copy of your list of emergency contacts

 - Copy of your advance directives, such as a Health Care Proxy form

 - Copy or scanned image of your prescriptions and the phone number for your pharmacy

 - 1 complete change of warm clothing and shoes per person, including: